dwipddalal/IOT_based_SPIROMETER/README.md

 lung health.

 ## Model
-We aimed to create a workable
+We aim to create a workable
 prototype of a low-cost spirometer that can be used for routine respiratory health checks at home as part of this project.
 The model calculates the rate of air